What you'll gain

 Common Mistakes

-Bouncing the bar off the chest to generate momentum instead of using a controlled touch-and-go or pause.
+Bouncing the bar off the chest to use momentum instead of a controlled touch or pause.

 About This Exercise